 The intensification of the Australian monsoon in this study is measured by the enhanced seasonal difference (or the seasonality) of precipitation, and is particularly attributed to the decreased austral winter precipitation.
-This is consistent with the reconstructed results by Mohtadi et al. (2011), which indicated that it was not significantly drier in austral summer during the LGM, while (the winter monsoon is weakened).
+This is consistent with the reconstructed results by Mohtadi et al. (2011), which indicated that it was not significantly drier in austral summer during the LGM, while the winter monsoon was as weak as the modern period.
 Whereas the annual mean precipitation is decreased, which means the Australian monsoon would be weakened during the LGM when it is measured by the annual mean precipitation.
-The modeling study by DiNezio et al. (2013) suggests a decreasing rainfall across northern Australia during the LGM, consistent with the proxy synthesis by stalagmite (Denniston et al., 2017).
-The decreased rainfall in their work represents the annual mean precipitation, which also consists with our work in this point of view.
-On the other hand, the increased rainfall in austral summer in this study is consistent with what has been revealed in the reconstructed work by Liu et al. (2015).
+The modeling study by DiNezio et al. (2013) suggested a decreasing rainfall across northern Australia during the LGM, consistent with the proxy synthesis by stalagmite (Denniston et al., 2017).
+The decreased rainfall in their work represents the annual mean precipitation, which is also consistent with our work.
+On the other hand, the increased rainfall in austral summer in this study is consistent with what has been revealed in the reconstructed work by Liu et al. (2015), which found intense austral summer precipitation over Papua New Guinea and North Australia in LGM.
 The decreased annual mean precipitation and the intensified seasonality of precipitation over the Australian monsoon region are in agreement with the synthesis from the simulated result by Tharammal et al. (2013) using a set of experiments.

 For the forcings and mechanisms of the Australian monsoon change during the LGM, there are large changes in four external forcings during the LGM, including the insolation change resulting from the orbital change, the land-sea configuration change, the GHG change and the presence of ice-sheets.
-The lower GHG concentrations and the presence of ice-sheets are likely to be contributors to the thermal effect leading to the reduced water vapor and thus the decreased rainfall both in austral winter and early summer.
+The lower GHG concentrations and the presence of ice-sheets are likely to be contributors to the thermodynamic effect leading to the reduced water vapor and thus the decreased rainfall both in austral winter and early summer.
 The enlarged the landmasses over western Indonesia and northeastern Australia are essential to the local dynamic processes that influence the rainfall.
 The low obliquity and high precession during the LGM may be another factor that can affect the rainfall (Liu et al., 2015).
 However, the impact of the insolation change caused by the orbital change remains unknown.